BlakeRain/blakerain.com/content/weeknotes/2026-W08/index.md

 could achieve quite a speed-up by being a bit smarter about how we used these exciting vector instructions.
-Whilst this seems quaint by today's standards, JIT-ing the pipeline meant that after a couple of seconds Halide's processing speed would increase to the point it could run all of it's effects over HD footage at broadcast speeds.
+Whilst this seems quaint by today's standards, JIT-ing the pipeline meant that after a couple of seconds Halide's processing speed would increase to the point it could run all of its effects over HD footage at broadcast speeds.
 In product demonstrations, people would think we were playing a trick with pre-recorded footage.

 Anyway, the JIT progressively replaced parts of the pipeline graph with generated or specialised